tatami-inc/tatami/README.md

 ## Other operations

-As previously mentioned, **tatami** is really designed to pull out rows or columns of a matrix, and little else.
+As previously mentioned, **tatami** is designed to pull out rows or columns of a matrix, and little else.
 Some support is provided for basic statistics in the same vein as the [**matrixStats**](https://github.com/HenrikBengtsson/matrixStats) package:

 ```cpp